With the Thanksgiving holiday right around the corner, you may be feeling a bit down to the wire.

 1 1/2 cups organic or homemade vegetable. chicken or turkey broth

 And here is what to do:

 Saute the chopped celery and onions in the melted butter.
 When the vegetables are limp, add the sausage and continue to cook until the sausage has browned.
 Blend the cooked sausage mixture in a large bowl with the other stuffing ingredients.
 Blend well.
 Bake in the turkey or in two 13- by 9-inch buttered baking pans.
 Cover the pans with foil and bake in a preheated 425-degree oven for 20 minutes, uncover and bake 10 minutes more to brown.

 This next recipe takes the same taste of the sausage stuffing and recreates it in a fun holiday season slider – a perfect addition to your Thanksgiving leftover spread or as an hors d’oeuvre at any of this year’s holiday parties.

 The Day After the Turkey…Heidi’s Holiday Sausage Sliders

 1 Tbsp. dried sage leaves

-1 lb. local ground sausage ( hot or mild)
+1 lb. local ground local sausage (hot or mild)

-25 small molasses rolls ( recipe follows) or fresh baked biscuits or try these delicious sweet potato biscuits.
+25 small molasses rolls (recipe follows) or fresh baked biscuits or try these delicious sweet potato biscuits.

 4 cups boiling water